ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 Here is how it looks:
 ![glances](/images/glances.png)

-You can set up monitoring for certain processes.
-For examples, to monitor Ruby applications create ~/glances.ini with the following content:
+You can set up monitoring for specific processes.
+For instance, to monitor Ruby applications create ~/glances.ini with the following content:
 ```bash
 [amp_ruby]
 enable=true